backupbrain/abstract-text-summarization/README.md

 ### Get Word Embeddings / Semantic Vector Library

+This project relies on existing trained word-word co-occurrence data.
+These trained data libraries learn the relationships between words, based on millions of human-written texts.

+### Option 1: ConceptNet Numberbatch

 Download the [ConceptNet Numberbatch](https://github.com/commonsense/) semantic vector library.
 This is necessary for determining what words act as synonyms, etc.

 ```